 Zermatt nestled high in the Swiss Alps features one of the world’s most photographed mountains: Matterhorn.
-Resembling a pyramid from a distance, the peak soars to a total height of 4,478 metres (14,692 feet).
+Resembling a pyramid from a distance, the peak soars to a total height of 4,478 meters (14,692 feet).
 Tourists take the cable car to the summit during the summer to marvel at this spectacular example of nature.
 When the snow starts to fall, the region transforms into a vibrant skiing resort.
-If you want to experience a flavour of the Swiss Alps, this is the place to visit.
+If you want to experience the flavor of the Swiss Alps, this is the place to visit.
+You’ll easily be able to find your perfect holiday property so check out a website like rentalcloud.com and book your vacation to Zermatt.
 Just be aware that oxygen levels will be lower at the higher altitude and you can expect to feel some symptoms of sickness.
+However, it may start you off on a love of skiing, if so, you may want to research where to go skiing in Europe so you can find the resorts that you can keep going back to.

 Montreux is a relatively small town located a short drive from Geneva.
 The spectacular Chateau de Chillion dominates the centre housing a 1000-year-old castle.
 Stand near the lake and marvel at the glistening water framed by the mountains.
 Head to the island and visit the castle.
 Compared to the larger cities, Montreux provides a more relaxed few days while surrounded by stunning scenery.
 Explore the Lake Promenade and snap photographs of some of Switzerland’s best views.
 If you’re in the town in July, check out their annual Jazz Festival.
 This attracts thousands of fans each year who turn the otherwise sleepy alpine town into a buzzing centre.